Azd325/dotfiles/README.md

 # dotfiles
-My dotfiles are using https://github.com/anishathalye/dotbot libary to install it very easy to every system.
+My dotfiles are using https://github.com/anishathalye/dotbot libary to orgnaize and install them everywhere.

 ## Install